mnot/I-D/best/draft.md

 Items are represented using one to many Binary Structured Types.
 The bare-item is serialised as the appropriate Binary Structured Type, as per below.

-The item's parameters, if present, are serialised as the Parameter type {{parameter}} (which will include zero or more following types).
+The item's parameters, if present, are serialised as the Parameter type ({{parameter}}), which will include zero or more following types.

 Bare items are never serialised with parameters.